+1059.
 The Secretariat said that the State Party had suspended the project to construct a new market, notwithstanding the legitimate expectations of the local community.
-Taking that into account, it referred to the revised Draft Decision which suggested removing the property from the List of World Heritage in Danger.
+Taking that into account, it referred to the revised Draft Decision that suggested removing the property from the List of World Heritage in Danger.

-The Director of the Centre referred to the visit to the site in December 2003 and commended the national authorities on their strong commitment to safeguarding the site.
+1060.
+The Director of the World Heritage Centre referred to the visit to the site in December 2003 and commended the national authorities on their strong commitment to safeguarding the site.

+1061.
 The Delegation of China commended the State Party on its efforts in preparing a conservation plan for the property and its decision to suspend the project to build a new market.
 It supported the revised Draft Decision.

+1062.
 The Delegations of Japan, Egypt and Kuwait supported the revised Draft Decision.